rbuehler/vasca/README.md

 variations against a constant hypothesis at a 5-σ significance level.
 3. **Source Classification**: Classify detected sources, including cross-matching with external catalogs (e.g., SIMBAD, Gaia).

+The main output of the pipeline is a catalog of time-variable cosmic sources, including detailed classifications and cross-matches with existing astronomical databases.

 ## Key Features